 30 x sanding bands, 1 x foot pedal, 1 x handpiece stand

 6 months money-back guarantee

 Mate finish on the handpiece handle will ensure a firm grip and prevent slipping during work.
 Besides, the package contains a special stand to place the handpiece as it is convenient for you.

 Wide sanding bands might slide off during use.

 The Cadrim nail drill is a practical and affordable manicure and pedicure tool for home use.
-Featuring no bells and whistles and coming in a basic set, the model is pretty simple and easy to get the hang of.
+Featuring no bells and whistles, the model is pretty simple and easy to get the hang of.
 This and a low-speed operation make it a great choice for novice and beginner manicurists.